 Microsoft Windows-based servers support the main ETSU campus, Bristol and Kingsport.
 Individual accounts for Email and Internet use are generated for all enrolled students, guaranteeing every student has the access they need to compete in an increasingly technologyoriented collegiate and research environment.
-Students have available to them over 1,000 state-of-the-art Microsoft Windows XP based workstations in 44 labs that have a common user environment.
+Students have available to them over 1,200 Microsoft Windows XP based workstations in 44 labs that have a common user environment.
+Certain labs also provide or concentrate on usage needing a Macintosh platform.

 The administrative systems utilize a cluster of Hewlett-Packard AlphaServer computers using the OpenVMS operating system.
 Several Windows 2000 and Windows 2003 servers supplement this system.
 Registration for classes is now predominately done online through the ETSU Gold Link Online system.
-Linked with this system is a Payment Gateway NT server, which enables students to pay tuition and fees online using a credit card or by electronic check.
+Linked with this system is a Payment Gateway server which enables students to pay tuition and fees online using a credit card or by electronic check.
+The University is implementing Banner, a new administrative software which runs on Sun Microsystems servers using the Solaris operating system.
+The new administrative software will be fully implemented by Fall Semester 2008.

 The campus has benefited from an infusion of technology facilities and services from the technology access fee paid by each student.
-Recent improvements include the replacement of computers in student labs on a three-year cycle, upgrading the campus and dorm network, installation of wireless in the most student-populated buildings, and construction of multimedia classrooms.
+Recent improvements include the replacement of computers in student labs on a three-year cycle, upgrading the campus and dorm network, installation of wireless in the most student-populated buildings with a wireless mesh planned for the near future, and construction of multimedia classrooms.

 The main computer lab is located in the D.P.
-Culp Center with additional labs in Lucille Clement, Sam Wilson 124, as well as the Bristol and Kingsport Centers.
-The Culp Center and Lucille Clement computer labs are a dedicated open lab, but the others may be scheduled for classes.
+Culp Center with an additional labs in Lucille Clement and Sherrod Library, as well as the Bristol and Kingsport Centers.
+The Culp Center and Lucille Clement computer labs are dedicated open labs and may not be scheduled for class time.
 In addition, there are more than 40 departmental labs spread throughout the campus that support both the standard Microsoft packages and discipline-specific software packages.
+Departmental labs across campus focus on teaching classes in labs so open times will vary from one departmental lab to another.
 These departmental labs support both the PC and Macintosh platforms.

 At the heart of the campus network is a redundant high-speed and gigabit Ethernet based backbone that can accommodate voice, video and data transmission.
 The ETSU campus is extensively networked with over 12,000 network connections.
-All classrooms and offices are connected through this backbone to each other and the world through the Internet via the State of Tennessee network, TNII (Tennessee Information Infrastructure).
+All classrooms and offices are connected through this backbone to each other and the world through the Internet via redundant routes through State of Tennessee network, TNII (Tennessee Information Infrastructure), and MountaiNet for a total of 69mbs.
 Major buildings have redundant links to the backbone network.
 Students residing on campus are connected to the Internet via MountaiNet, a dedicated high-speed campus residence hall ISP.
-The aggregate Internet bandwidth has increased from 18mbps to 54mbps within the past year.
+We are currently implementing a wireless LAN to be utilized by faculty, staff and students.

-A total of 77 multimedia classrooms, including the four in the College of Medicine, serve the students by providing high-tech but easy-to-use instructional technologies so faculty can help the students better visualize the materials being taught.
+A total of 122 multimedia classrooms serve the students by providing high-tech but easy-to-use instructional technologies so faculty can help the students better visualize the materials being taught.
 Computers, a document camera, a Smart Board or SmartSympodium and a projector augment the normal audio-visual equipment in an integrated system.
 In addition, several multimedia classrooms also have power and network connection for each student.
 The number of multimedia classrooms is expected to increase over the next five years.